Erica Dhawan on how digital body language helps you show emotional intelligence

 · People who won't turn on their camera.

-These are some of the struggles voiced by delegates to our popular Time for Transformation masterclass with leading expert on digital teamwork Erica Dhawan.
+These are common struggles of the virtual workforce, said delegates to our popular Time for Transformation masterclass with leading expert on digital teamwork Erica Dhawan.

 An advisor to Nike, Cisco, Coca-Cola, Deloitte, and KPMG, Dhawan is author of Digital Body Language on what guidelines are recommended for effectively leading virtual teams.